 Founder and CEO of The Music Man Project Charity

-David Stanley is a campaigner, musical director, teacher, composer, pianist, percussionist, theatre organist and silent film accompanist.
-He studied at the Guildhall School of Music and Drama, King’s College London, the Royal Academy of Music and the Institute of Education.
-He holds a master’s Degree in Musical Analysis, a Post-Graduate Certificate in Education and the National Professional Qualification for Secondary School Headship (NPQH).
+David Stanley is a disability rights campaigner, musical director, teacher, composer and the founder and CEO of The Music Man Project, a multi award-winning international music education service for people with disabilities.
+David studied at the Guildhall School of Music and Drama, King’s College London, the Royal Academy of Music and the Institute of Education (UCL).
+He holds a Master’s Degree in Musical Analysis, a Post-Graduate Certificate in Education and the National Professional Qualification for Secondary School Headship (NPQH).

 In 2019 David made his debut at the Royal Albert Hall, composing and producing a ground-breaking concert, featuring over 700 performers, including 200 musicians from The Music Man Project, supported by symphony orchestra, massed choirs and celebrity guests.
 The concert premiered David’s sci-fi musical “Music is Magic in Space”, marking 50 years since the moon landings.
 It was the largest ever celebration of learning-disabled musicianship and was the fulfilment of a promise David made to his original students 20 years earlier.
 The event was featured on ITV’s Good Morning Britain and heralded a change of attitude to learning-disabled music: from accessible audiences to accessible performers.

-Since 2017 David has produced a range of resources to support students, families, schools, volunteers and other professionals, including the self-published Music Man Project Songbook and extensive online audio and visual content.
-The material includes warm-up activities, sheet music, lyrics, signs, backing tracks, video demonstrations and supporting explanations and is available for free at www.themusicmanproject.com and The Music Man Project’s YouTube Channel.
-He presents The Music Man Project Podcast and records his own journey in his blog.
+Since 2017 David has produced a range of resources to support students, families, schools, volunteers and other professionals, such as the self-published Music Man Project Songbook and extensive online audio and visual content.
+The material includes warm-up activities, sheet music, lyrics, signs, backing tracks and video demonstrations, and is all available for free at www.themusicmanproject.com and The Music Man Project’s YouTube Channel.
+David presents The Music Man Project Podcast and records his own journey in his blog.
+He also hosts a monthly radio show on Chelmsford Community Radio which showcases the achievements of musicians with learning disabilities through news features, music and interviews.
 David has released two albums of his music, including the charity single "Music is Magic" which became a number 1 best seller on Amazon’s Broadway song chart.
 His E-book "Music is Magic: The Story of the Music Man Project" topped the Amazon Kindle Special Education chart.

 Following his Royal Albert Hall concert, David’s next big ambition is to showcase The Music Man Project on Broadway.